ramesh-jambulingam/azure-dbt-snowflake/README.md

-# Azure DBT Snowflake
+# Get started with DBT (Azure, Snowflake integration)

 ## Overview
-This repository configures an Azure-based environment for running dbt (Data Build Tool) with Snowflake.
-It includes infrastructure automation using Terraform and a CI/CD pipeline for deploying dbt transformations.
-The setup utilizes Snowflake sample tables, CUSTOMERS and ORDERS, for transformation exercises.
+This repository configures an Azure-based environment for running *DBT* (Data Build Tool) with *Snowflake*.
+It includes infrastructure automation using *Terraform* and a *CI/CD pipeline* for deploying dbt transformations.
+The setup utilizes Snowflake sample tables *CUSTOMERS* and *ORDERS*, for transformation exercises.

 Note: 1.
 These steps were executed on a Windows machine.
-Adjust commands or scripts accordingly for other operating systems.
+Adjust commands or scripts accordingly for other operating systems.<br>
       2. Integration with ADF to colelct data from external sources will be updated later (as the main focus to explore DBT and its its capability with Snowflake integartion)

 ## Architecture